 Problems with black bodies from some suppliers: Making a good black burning cone 6 clay body requires plenty of R&D. We tested existing products from a number of manufacturers and found serious issues (over-maturity producing bloating, warping and glaze bubbling; washed out glazes).

 Coffee contains approximately 0.5% of MnO.
 As with manganese-stained glazes, this means that manganese fumes could be released during firing (much more likely if over-fired past cone 6).
-These fumes are hazardous, use a kiln vent.
-This body fires as a strong stoneware that works well with glazes but not so dense that issues with bloating, warping occur.
-Use cones to verify that your electronic controller is actually firing to cone 6.
+These fumes can be hazardous, use a kiln vent.
+This body fires as a strong stoneware not so dense that issues with bloating, warping occur.
+Use cones to verify that your electronic controller or kiln sitter is actually firing to cone 6.

 Bisque firing can be done at the same temperature as other bodies (we bisque at 1850F).